 Developed in the first decades of the 13th century AD, based on the evolution of Romanian ancient existing settlements, Brașov became a city before the great Tartar invasion of 1241 and it was first mentioned in documents in 1235 with the name “Corona“.

-In the 14th century this city was considered the most important settlement in the Brașov depression and one of the largest urban areas in Transylvania.
+In the 14th century this city was considered the most important settlement in the Brașov Valley and one of the largest urban areas in Transylvania.
 Nowadays, Brașov is an European city with complex and well defined functions, especially in tourism, with a variety of sights, both natural and anthropic.
 Among Brașov’s best know historical and cultural attractions are the Council Square, the Old Town Hall, the Saint Nicholas Church, the Black Church (considered the largest Gothic church east of Vienna) and the Brașov Fortress.

 Also, in the vicinity of Brașov you can find the fortified churches at Harman, with its massive 13th century defending towers, and Prejmer, considered the biggest fortified church in Southeastern Europe.